 - Water them generously so that soil around the roots can settle.

-- Finally, make sure that your houseplant gets bright, but indirect light.
+- Finally, ensure your houseplant gets bright but indirect light.

-TIP: Always keep in mind that the best time to divide Boston fern for propagation is in the fall or spring.
-They start losing their leaves once the first hard frost in the fall pass or when they begin to show new shoots.
+TIP: Always remember that the best time to divide Boston fern for propagation is in the fall or spring.
+They start losing their leaves once the first hard frost in the fall passes or when they show new shoots.

 Propagating Boston Fern by Fern Runners